Community Based Services

 Paige Howard - Community Based Services Program Coorinator

-Alicia Su, MSW, LCSW – Supervisor Community Based Services
+Alicia Su, LCSW – Supervisor Community Based Services

 Community Based services are offered through Idaho Medicaid.
 Authorization from Optum is required prior to services being able to be offered.
 Contact us today to schedule an intake appointment.